 - Sample packs of at least 4 different kinds of dry dog food

 - Cans of at least 4 different kinds of wet dog food

 - A juicy steak

 At the exact moment when your dog refuses to eat breakfast, grab your dry food sample packs and give your dog a bowl of one dry food pack at a time.
-See if there’s a flavor they’re interested in.
-If they gravitate toward a certain flavor, buy a small bag to see if they’ll eat it on a regular basis.
+See if there’s a flavor he’s interested in.
+If he gravitates toward a certain flavor, buy a small bag to see if he’ll eat it on a regular basis.

 If your dog refuses all the dry food, start experimenting with the wet food.
 If your dog doesn’t like wet food, try cooking a juicy steak.
-If your dog won’t eat anything, including the steak, bring them back to the vet for a second checkup.
+If he simply won’t eat anything, including the steak, bring him back to the vet for a second checkup.
 Otherwise, start feeding them what they show a preference for eating.

 If your dog turns out to be a picky eater, they might just be bored of having the same food every day.
 While most dogs don’t care, some dogs want variety.
 If your dog suddenly stops eating their new food, try switching it up on a weekly basis.